dmeybohm/wisdom-chess/README.md

 ```

 Make sure to run the `slow_tests` on optimized code, or
-they you may have to wait a long time.
+you may have to wait a long time.

 ### Copyright Info